 There are four ways to bid:

 1. Attend the auction in person.
 You do not have to pre-register at our auction and all you need to do is raise your hand to bid.

-2. Register an absentee bid at either the downstairs consignment desk or the upstairs reception desk.
-This can be done by telephone or e-mail as well as in person.
+2. Register an absentee bid in person at either the downstairs consignment desk or the upstairs reception desk.
+Absentee bids can also be submitted via telephone or e-mail.
 You must supply us with your name, phone number, the lot number and the amount of your bid.
 E-mailed absentee bids cannot be submitted after 4pm on sale day.
 However, absentee bids can be submitted after 4pm via telephone or in person.
 Bids may also be submitted during the sale but this is not recommended as we cannot guarantee being able to place the bid before the lot comes up for sale.

-3. You can bid via telephone on items over valued $1,000
+3. You can bid live via telephone on items over valued $1,000

 4.Bid live online via invaluable.com You must register with invaluable.com and approved by Kilshaws to bid.
 There is a 5% surcharge to bid online.